If social media is important to your business success, it is imperative to be aware of how your competitors market and how your performance compares.

 Starting with Instagram, we’re looking for a few key items beyond which words these brands use to describe themselves.
 Specifically, we’ll examine length, hashtag usage, emoji, and references to other platforms.

 Starting with length, most of these brands are using more than 100 characters, with Urban Decay and essie using about 150 characters. bareNaturals is sparse with their words, coming it at only 52 characters.
-The limit is 150 characters, so you can’t go too crazy on the length.
+The limit is 150 characters, so you can’t go too wild on the length.

 On hashtag usage, every single brand in our landscape is using a hashtag in their bio except for Urban Decay.
 These brands want users to use their core brand hashtags, and putting it into your bio is a good way to let your fans know what to do.
 Half of the companies in this landscape ask their fans to tag them, including essie.